journalehsan/vortex-fm/README.md

 ## Acknowledgments

-This project is a fork of [cosmic-files](https://github.com/pop-os/cosmic-files) by System76.
+This project is a fork of [cosmic-files](https://github.com/pop-os/cosmic-files) by [Ehsan Tork](https://journalehsan.github.io/).
 The original COSMIC desktop environment is maintained by System76 for use in Pop!_OS.
 A list of all COSMIC projects can be found in the [cosmic-epoch](https://github.com/pop-os/cosmic-epoch) project's README.

 ## Roadmap